ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 It is best to use other static code analysis tools to also warn about Trojan Source, since it's not an issue developers typically consider.
 Some editors have mechanisms to warn about Trojan Source; using them is recommended where practical.
 However, it's sometimes difficult to verify whether developers and reviewers have used such tools.

-clang-tidy's `misc-misleading-bidirectional` check warns about unterminated bidirectional Unicode sequences, similar to GCC's `-Wbidi-char=unpaired`[^clang-tidy-bidi].
+clang-tidy's `misc-misleading-bidirectional` check warns about unterminated bidirectional Unicode sequences, similar to GCC's `-Wbidi-chars=unpaired`[^clang-tidy-bidi].

 [^clang-tidy-bidi]: LLVM team, [clang-tidy - misc-misleading-bidirectional](https://clang.llvm.org/extra/clang-tidy/checks/misc/misleading-bidirectional.html), Extra Clang Tools Documentation, 2024-03-28.